Anirudh Singh (activist): Early life and education

 Singh was born in Yalalevu, Ba, Fiji on 3 May 1950.
 He is a descendant of Indian indentured labourers brought to Fiji between 1879 and 1916, to develop Fiji's economy and prevent the exploitation of native Fijians.
 He started school at the local Arya Samaj primary school and then moved to the nearby Methodist Mission School to complete his primary education.
 His secondary education was at Xavier College in Ba.
 He then enrolled at the University of the South Pacific, graduating with a Bachelor of Science in 1972.

-After a short stint as Physics teacher at his old school, Xavier College, Singh took up a teaching position at the Derrick Technical Institute (now known as the Fiji Institute of Technology).
-His desire for further education took him to the University of Auckland, from where he graduated with Master of Science.
-He returned to Fiji in 1982 and took up lectureship in Physics at the University of the South Pacific.
+After a short stint as physics teacher at his old school, Xavier College, Singh took up a teaching position at the Derrick Technical Institute (now known as the Fiji Institute of Technology).
+His desire for further education took him to the University of Auckland, where he graduated with Master of Science.
+He returned to Fiji in 1982 and took up a lectureship in Physics at the University of the South Pacific.

 Member of the Fiji Labour Party

 Singh was disappointed with the racial politics of the two major political parties in Fiji and was one of the first people in Fiji to express a need for a completely new non-racial political organisation in Fiji.
 He strongly supported the formation of the Fiji Labour Party (FLP) in 1985.
-He was one of the candidates for the FLP in the November 1985 election for the Suva City Council, in which the FLP won 8 of the 20 seats.
+He was one of the candidates for the FLP in the November 1985 election for the Suva City Council, in which the FLP won eight of the 20 seats.
 Singh stood in the safe Alliance ward of Muanikau but lost by only a narrow margin.

-When talks began for a coalition between National Federation Party (NFP) and the Fiji Labour Party, Singh openly expressed his opposition.
+When talks began for a coalition between the National Federation Party (NFP) and the Fiji Labour Party, Singh openly expressed his opposition.
 He released the results of a survey, which demonstrated that FLP could win 26 seats on its own.
 His main concern was that a coalition with NFP would destroy Labour's multiracial image and undermine its efforts to win greater Fijian support.
 Singh's survey was designed to rally anti-coalition support at the first FLP convention in Lautoka in July 1986, but the convention decided to give the party's Management Board a free hand to negotiate possible areas of co-operation with the NFP.